-At Christmas, 1819, George suffered another violent attack of porphyria, after talking incessantly for fifty-eight hours he sank into a coma.
-He was mercifully released from his nightmare existence by death on 16th February, 1820.
+At Christmas, 1819, George suffered another violent attack of porphyria, after talking incessantly for fifty-eight hours he sank into a coma, his favourite son, Frederick, Duke of York, was with him at the end He was mercifully released from his nightmare existence by death on 16th February, 1820.
 His body was buried at St. George's Chapel, Windsor and was succeeded by the Regent as George IV.

 THE CHILDREN AND GRANDCHILDREN OF GEORGE III AND CHARLOTTE OF MECKLENBURG-STRELITZ

 (1) George Augustus Frederick, Prince of Wales KING GEORGE IV (1762-1830) m.
 Caroline of Brunswick.